 File a complaint

-Contact the OSB if you wish to make a complaint or have a problem with your Licensed Insolvency Trustee (LIT), a debtor or a creditor.
+Please use the complaints form to make a complaint or if you have a problem with your Licensed Insolvency Trustee (LIT), a debtor or a creditor.

 Types of complaints